Northern Illinois Huskies men's soccer

 The Northern Illinois Huskies men's soccer team is the college soccer team that represents Northern Illinois University (NIU) in DeKalb, Illinois, United States.
 The school's team competed in NIU's full-time home of the Mid-American Conference (MAC) through the 2022 season, after which the conference stopped sponsoring men's soccer.
-NIU will move that sport to the Missouri Valley Conference (MVC) effective with the 2023 season, joining fellow MAC members Bowling Green and Western Michigan in this move.
+NIU moved that sport to the Missouri Valley Conference (MVC) effective with the 2023 season, joining fellow MAC members Bowling Green and Western Michigan in this move.
 NIU men's soccer started playing in 1962 and has appeared in the NCAA Tournament four times (1973, 2006, 2011, 2021).
 The Huskies are coached by Ryan Swan.

+The 2025 season is the Huskies' last in the MVC.
+On July 1, 2026, NIU will rejoin the Horizon League, in which it had been a member from 1994 to 1997 (1994–1996 seasons).